-Development and Alumni Relations Plan for Recovery in Fall, 2020
+Development and Alumni Relations

-The plan for fall, 2020 will follow a monthly calendar, with some staff only working onsite, and the majority working on a rotating basis.
-Approximately 50% of the staff will have returned in July and the balance will return in August.
+The plan for spring, 2021 will follow a monthly calendar, with some staff only working onsite, some staff working only remote and the majority working on a rotating basis.
 Of those staff, most are in smaller areas with cubicles, so they will be on a rotating basis, working onsite and then offsite, to lower the number of individuals in an area at any one particular time.
-When on this rotation, all desktop computers will be back onsite and laptops will be utilized at home.

-Concerning fall 2020, our plan will remain the same; the majority of supervisors will be onsite and the majority of the staff will work rotationally onsite and offsite.
-This decision is based on the assumption that no vaccine will yet be available and that requirements for social distancing and the wearing of facial coverings is mandatory.
+This decision is based on the assumption that no vaccine will yet be widely available and that requirements for social distancing and the wearing of facial coverings are mandatory.
 Other factors that may change the plan are:

 - Washoe County School District (WCSD) does not return to a normal schedule and either has all half days, all online, or some other combination of delivery.
-In this case, we will most likely have more people, including supervisors, moving to all offsite due to childcare issues. - A second wave of COVID-19 happens.
+In this case, we will most likely have more people, including supervisors, moving to all offsite due to childcare issues. - Additional waves of COVID-19 happen.
 In this case, we will most likely move the majority of the staff back to remote work only with very few individuals onsite.

-Under the following assumptions, we would move towards having more people return to work with less rotation arrangements during Fall 2020:
+Under the following assumptions, we would move towards having more people return to work with less rotation arrangements during Spring 2021:

-- WCSD returns to a normal schedule so there are less childcare issues. - A second wave of COVID-19 does not happen. - Requirements for social distancing and wearing facial coverings are lifted.
+- WCSD returns to a normal schedule so there are fewer childcare issues. - Additional waves of COVID-19 do not happen. - Requirements for social distancing and wearing facial coverings are lifted.